-The Remainder Theorem then points out the connection between division and multiplication.
+The Remainder Theorem thus points out the connection between division and multiplication.
 For instance, since 12 ÷ 3 = 4, then 4 × 3 = 12.
-If you get a remainder, you do the multiplication and then add the remainder back in.
+If your division ends with a non-zero remainder left over, then, when you go the other way and do the multiplication, you'll need to add that remainder back in.
 For example, since:

-If p(x) / (x − a) = q(x) with remainder r(x),
+p(x) ÷ (x − a) = q(x)

-then p(x) = (x − a) q(x) + r(x).
+p(x) = (x − a) q(x) + r(x)

 (Technically, this "if - then" statement is the "Division Algorithm for Polynomials".
 But the Algorithm is the basis for the Remainder Theorem.)

-Since (x^3 − 7x − 6) / (x − 4) = x2 + 4x + 9 with remainder 30,
+(x^3 − 7x − 6) ÷ (x − 4) = x2 + 4x + 9

-then x3 − 7x − 6 = (x − 4) (x2 + 4x + 9) + 30.
+x3 − 7x − 6 = (x − 4) (x2 + 4x + 9) + 30

-p(a) = (a − a)q(a)
+p(a) = (a − a)q(a) + r(a)

-But remember that the remainder term r(a) is just a number!
+And remember that the remainder term r(a) is just a number!
 So the value of the polynomial p(x) at x = a is the same as the remainder you get when you divide that polynomial p(x) by x − a.

-p(4) = (4 − 4)((4)2
+p(4) = (4 − 4)((4)2 + 4(4) + 9) + 30

-+ 4(4) + 9) + 30
+= (0)(16 + 16 + 9) + 30

 Note that the last entry in the bottom row is 30, the remainder from the long division (as expected) and also the value of p(x) = x3 − 7x − 6 at x = 4.
 And that is the point of the Remainder Theorem:

-First off, even though the Remainder Theorem refers to the polynomial and to long division and to restating the polynomial in terms of a quotient, a divisor, and a remainder, that's not actually what I'm meant to be doing.
+First off, even though the Remainder Theorem refers to the polynomial and to long division and to restating the polynomial in terms of a quotient, a divisor, and a remainder, blah, blah, blah, that's not actually what I'm meant to be doing.
 Instead, I'm supposed to be doing synthetic division, using "3" as the divisor: